kmarkley/Indigo-Confirmed-Lock/README.md

     * **Deadbolt sensor device**
     Select the deadbolt sensor device.
     * **State**
-    Select the device state for the daedbolt sensor
+    Select the device state for the deadbolt sensor
     * **Value when engaged**
     What is the state value when the deadbolt is fully engaged?
     * **Deadbolt sensor delay**
     How long to wait for the lock mechanism before checking the deadbolt sensor.
 * **Message to variable**
-Check to write set a variable on failure.
+Check to set a variable value on failure.
     * **Variable**
     Select the variable.
     * **Message**